shoppad/mesa-templates/README.md

 ### README.md

 - Bulleted setup instructions, including links where possible
+- Use bullets (not numbers)
+- Every bullet should end in a period
+- Links should be proper links (`[description](http://myurl.com)` -- not just a url) where possible
 - Additional Customization/ways to extend the automation
-- Use bullets (not numbers)